-Insect, weed, or disease/ Materials Amount (ai or formulated) material/A Remarks and minimum days from last application to harvest (PHI) Botrytis bunch rot ' See Table 2 and Figure 3 Botran 75WSB 2-4.7 lb Fruit marking can occur on some cultivars when combined with sulfur.
-Captan 80WDG 2.5 lb Do not use with oil.
+Insect, weed, or disease control/materials Amount (ai or formulated) material/A Remarks and minimum days from last application to harvest (PHI) Botrytis bunch rot See Table 2 (page 22) and Figure 3 (page 24) Captan 80WDG 2.5 lb Do not use with oil.
 0-day PHI.
 Elevate 50WDG 1 lb Do not use more than 3 lb/A per season.
 0-day PHI.
-3 Endura 8 oz Do not use more than three times per year.
+3 Endura 8 oz Do not use more than 2 times per year.
+Do not use for bunch rot control if Pristine was used for powdery mildew.
 14-day PHI.
-JMS Stylet oil 1-2 gal/100 gal water May aid botrytis control.
+Inspire Super 16 to 20 fl oz Combination of a group 3 and 9 fungicide.
+Do not use for bunch rot control if it was used for powdery mildew.
+14-day PHI.
+JMS Stylet oil 1 to 2 gal/100 gal water May aid botrytis control.
 Tank mix with another fungicide.
 Do not use within 10 days of a sulfur application.
-Pristine 18.5-23 oz Higher rate based on supplemental label.
+Pristine 18.5 to 23 oz Higher rate based on supplemental label.
+Combination of a group 7 and 11 fungicide.
+Do not use for bunch rot control if it was used for powdery mildew.
 14-day PHI.
-Rovral 4F 1-2 pt Do not use more than twice per season.
+Rovral 4F 1 to 2 pt Do not use more than twice per season.
 7-day PHI.
-3 Scala SC 9-18 oz 7-day PHI.
-3 Switch 62.5 WG 11-14 oz Do not use with adjuvant.
+3 Scala SC 9 to 18 oz 7-day PHI.
+3 Switch 62.5 WG 11 to 14 oz Combination of a group 9 and 12 fungicide.
+Do not use with adjuvant.
 7-day PHI.
-Vangard 75WG 5-10 oz Buffer to a pH of 5-7 when tank mixing with Rovral.
+Vangard 75WG 5 to 10 oz Buffer to a pH of 5 to 7 when tank mixing with Rovral.
 7-day PHI.
-3 Grape mealybug See materials and remarks for earlier growth stages.
-Vine Sucker Control oxyfluorfen (Goal) 0.25-0.5 lb/A Apply as a directed ground spray to suckers growing from plant base up to 12 inches tall.
+3 Mealybug and scale insects See materials and remarks for earlier growth stages.
+Vine sucker control Goal Tender/oxyfluorfen 0.25 to 0.5 lb/A Apply in a 3-ft band directed at suckers emerging from plant base up to 12 inches tall.
 Immature, expanding leaves at time of contact are most susceptible.
-Special local needs label OR-000001.
 Complete sucker control requires removing canes by hand.
 The highest rate or a second application may be required for acceptable control or suppression of grape suckers.
-Do not apply more than 2 lb ai/A per season.
-60 day PHI.
-Applications can be made up to three weeks after bloom.
-Weed control Weed control Postbloom (stage 71) three weeks after bloom.
-Refer to "Delayed Dormant" section for list of herbicides and timing of applications with weed and vine growth in mind.
-Some herbicides can be applied into early spring post-bud break, and into three weeks after bloom.
-Refer to "Delayed Dormant" section for list of herbicides and timing of applications with weed and vine growth in mind.
-Some herbicides can be applied into early spring post-bud break, and into

-Removing basal leaves on the shoot that cover the flower/grape cluster will increase spray penetration, increase air flow to prevent infection early in the season, and help reduce persistence of caps and other floral parts post-fruit set that may otherwise serve as breeding-grounds for initial botrytis infections.
-Note: Early leaf removal should not result in sunburning of fruit if climatic conditions are not subject to high temperatures and sunlight intensity when conducting this management practice.
-Late leaf removal (near véraison or later) combined with hot, dry weather results in fruit sunburn.
+Do not apply more than 1.5 lb ai/A per season.
+60-day PHI.
+Applications can be made up to 3 weeks after bloom.
+Use a minimum of 50 gallons of water per treated acre.
+May tank mix with glufosinate.
+Weed control Refer to "Delayed Dormant" section for list of herbicides and timing of applications with weed and vine growth in mind.
+Some herbicides can be applied into early spring post-bud break, and into the season based on application use and weed age.
+Postbloom (stage 71) Botrytis bunch rot See Table 2 (page 22) and Figure 3 (page 24) Cluster-zone leaf removal early in the season, and help reduce grounds for initial botrytis infection ce persistence of caps and other flo ns.
+Early leaf removal should not re crease spray penetration, increase air flow to prevent infection oral parts post-fruit set that may otherwise serve as breeding-esult in sunburning of fruit if climatic conditions are not subject véraison or later) can cause sunburning, particularly when combined with hot, dry weather.